API ADAD Colombia

 Primary Outcome

-Definition: Dual co-primary outcomes: (1) Annualized rate of change in API ADAD composite test total score; (2) Annualized rate of change in FCSRT-CI (Free and Cued Selective Reminding Test–Cueing Index); both assessed via random coefficient regression in randomised participants who received at least one dose
+Definition: Dual co-primary outcomes: (1) Annualized rate of change in API ADAD composite test total score; (2) Annualized rate of change in FCSRT-CI (Free and Cued Selective Reminding Test–Cueing Index); both assessed via random coefficient regression in randomised mutation carriers who received at least one dose (mITT n=168)

 | Control | Intervention | HR/OR | P-value |